 The proposed method of needle steering promises steerability and radius of curvature unattainable by current steerable needle technologies.

 Here is a photo of the last year’s Academic Showcase:

-You can see the other posts on the News of the Mecharithm, and waterjet steerable needles in the links below:
+You can see the other posts on the News of the Mecharithm and waterjet steerable needles at the links below:

 Do not forget to contact us:

 Be sure to let us know your thoughts and questions about this post, as well as the other posts on the website.
 You can either contact us through the “Contact” tab on the website or email us at support[at]mecharithm.com.

 Send us your work/ research on Robotics and Mechatronics to have a chance to get featured in Mecharithm’s Robotics News/ Learning.